Frequently Asked Questions

 - Innovation Village at Cal Poly Pomona

-Initial site development costs include the land purchase, site infrastructure, River Park, and off-site mitigation (as part of the California Environmental Quality Act (CEQA) process).
+Initial site development costs include the land purchase, site infrastructure, river park, and certain off-site mitigation (as part of the California Environmental Quality Act (CEQA) process).

-Initial costs are estimated at $350 million, much of it financed through systemwide revenue bonds issued by California State University (CSU) with long-term repayment coming primarily from public-private partnership ground lease revenues.
-Both the CSU and SDSU are also making initial capital investments in SDSU Mission Valley.
-The CSU system is investing $60 million and SDSU is investing $40 million utilizing auxiliary resources.
+Initial costs were approximately $350 million, much of it financed through systemwide revenue bonds issued by California State University (CSU) with long-term repayment coming primarily from public-private partnership ground lease revenues.
+Both the CSU and SDSU also made initial capital investments in SDSU Mission Valley.
+The CSU system invested $60 million and SDSU invested $40 million utilizing auxiliary resources.
 SDSU’s investment will be paid back over time when ground lease revenue exceeds the debt payment.

 The CSU is “double A” rated with excellent, established access to the capital markets and $6.3 billion in outstanding revenue bonds.
 The CSU regularly issues bonds to construct revenue generating projects that do not require student tuition or taxpayer dollars—self-supporting projects similar to the types of projects envisioned for SDSU Mission Valley.
-The estimated site preparation costs and River Park development costs are modest compared to the CSU’s overall capital program capabilities and experience.
+The site preparation costs and river park development costs are modest compared to the CSU’s overall capital program capabilities and experience.

-The multi-use stadium is estimated to cost $310 million which will be financed by revenue bonds.
-The repayment of the revenue bonds will be covered by revenue generated by the facility (e.g., ticket revenue, facilities rental revenue, naming rights, sponsorships, and donations.)
+The multi-use stadium cost approximately $310 million to construct which was financed by revenue bonds and donations.
+The repayment of the revenue bonds will be covered by revenue generated by the facility (e.g., ticket revenue, facilities rental revenue, naming rights, sponsorships, and donations).

-Much of the vertical development will be financed with ground leases to third party development partners through public-private partnerships.
+Much of the vertical development will be financed through public-private partnerships via ground leases to third party development partners.
 Development partners will provide private financing to develop and construct residential units, the Innovation District, hotel, and retail outlets.
 Public-private partnerships will allow the university to have access to new space without bearing the risk of financing, operations, and maintenance of the buildings.
 The planned development schedule would begin in 2020 and is anticipated to take approximately 10-15 years for full build-out.
 Buildings would be occupied as they are constructed.

 Contingencies are built into every project financed through California State University (CSU) revenue bonds (including ensuring a cushion in revenues well above the debt service/repayment and anticipation of interest rate increases before final financing of a project).
-Other campus and CSU revenues, not generated from tax dollars (state appropriations) and not tuition or student fee resources, can be used to make financing payments.
+Other university and CSU revenues, not generated from tax dollars (state appropriations) and not tuition or student fee resources, can be used to make debt payments.

 Student tuition and fees are not part of the contingency plan.